September 25, 2025 | LOS ANGELES

 Bet or Regret: A Tactical Problem-Solving Debate on Real Estate’s Next Winning Plays

-Join two expert teams of investors as they tackle the toughest strategic questions shaping real estate’s future.
-This session isn’t just a debate—it’s a hands-on exploration of where to place capital, which sectors to back, and how to structure deals to win in 2025’s volatile market.
+Join two expert teams of investors as they dive into the toughest strategic questions shaping real estate’s future.
+This isn’t just a debate—it’s a practical exploration of where to allocate capital, which sectors to prioritize, and how to structure deals to succeed in 2025’s dynamic market.

 Alex Bhathal